 An early termination clause provides specific terms that allow a tenant to terminate their lease early.
 In exchange, the tenant is required to part away with a small penalty fee.
 The fee is usually equivalent to the rent of two months.

-So, if your lease contains a clause that allows renters to leave before the lease contract expires, make sure the renter meets all terms of the lease before allowing them to leave.
+So, if your lease contains a clause that allows tenants to leave before the lease contract expires, make sure the renter meets all terms of the lease before allowing them to leave.
 These include paying the fee and providing sufficient notice.

 2. The tenant is beginning active service in the military.